 You'll support our work by fundraising with your friends, community, family and colleagues.
 This is a vital role as it helps us to reach new people, inspire new fundraising activity, and thank our supporters for the work they are doing.

 This is a varied volunteer role that's well suited for anyone interested in fundraising and organising events of all sizes.
-You'll also have the opportunity to volunteer at events such as our World AIDS Day Walk based in Brighton and Glasgow and UK wide running and challenge events.
+You'll also have the opportunity to volunteer at events such as our World AIDS Day Walk based in Brighton and UK-wide running and challenge events.

-We ask that all Fundraising Ambassadors aim to raise a minimum of £500 in their first year in the role.
+We ask that all Virtual Volunteer Fundraising Ambassadors aim to raise a minimum of £500 in their first year in the role.
 All fundraising must be carried out within the most current Governments COVID-19 isolation and gathering in groups guidelines.